All posts

 • Price: Or "Free to play" / "TBA"

 • Genre: Be specific.
 "Action-adventure with roguelike elements" beats "indie game."
-Simon Carless of GameDiscoverCo has pointed out that if your top Steam tag is just "Indie," you're wasting your most valuable descriptor on something non-specific.
+Simon Carless of GameDiscoverCo has pointed out that if your top Steam tag is just "Indie," you're wasting your most valuable descriptor.

 The number one problem isn't missing assets.
 It's making the press kit hard to find.
 If a journalist has to dig through your website to locate it, most won't bother.